jorgejcabrera/HypeChat/README.md

 <p align="center">
   <img src = "https://github.com/jorgejcabrera/HypeChat/blob/master/api/img/demo1.jpeg" width=350>
 </p>
-Hypechat-api is microservice in Node for a full-featured and high performance chat application
+Hypechat-api is microservice in Node for a full-featured and high performance chat application.
+This is a node.js chat application powered by Express that provides the main functions you'd expect from a chat, such as emojis, private messages, an admin system, etc.

 ## Requirements
 - Node